ghga-de/ghga-datasteward-kit/README.md

    in the submission registry to produce multiple query-specific metadata artifacts using the `ghga-datasteward-kit metadata transform` command.
 Please see [this section](#metadata) for further details.
-5. **Publish Metadata**: To publish all metadata artifacts of all submission to the running system so that they are available on the GHGA website, the `ghga-datasteward-kit load` command can be used.
+5. **Publish Metadata**: To publish all metadata artifacts of all submissions to the running system so that they are available on the GHGA website, the `ghga-datasteward-kit load` command can be used.
 6. **Make Files Downloadable**: To make files downloadable, the file summary JSONs